-Three major strategic goals (directions) of Caucasus University have been identified for the next seven academic years (2020-21 - 2026-27):
+Three core strategic goals (dimensions) of Caucasus University have been identified:

 - Intensification of the scientific research and increase its relevance